buddydev/bp-profile-completion/readme.txt

 = 1.0.6 =
 * Added support of BuddyPress Avatar Moderator avatar restored case.
+* Fix error notification even after completion of profile(was shown on 1 more load) .

 = 1.0.5 =
 * Force recheck on profile update, cover upload and avatar upload.